genomehubs/genomehubs-ui/src/client/static/landing.md

 ## Data sources

-The data in this GenomeHub have been collated from the following sources:
+The data in :hub have been collated from the following sources:

 ::report{report="sources"}